-If you’re looking for an enlightening and educational experience while in Spain, then you should check out some of the best museums the country has to offer.
+If you’re looking for an enlightening and educational experience, then you should check out some of the best museums in Spain has to offer.

-Spain is a country with a rich and fascinating history, dating back to the time of the ancient Romans.
+Spain has a rich and fascinating history dating back to the ancient Romans.
 Over the centuries, it has been ruled by several different empires and leaders, each of which has left its mark on Spanish culture.

 - Best Museums in Spain for Art, History, and Culture